The next step after becoming a registered pharmacist

 - Tailor your learning to your own professional development requirements and in some cases have the opportunity to become an Independent Prescriber (IP)

-- Be taught by pharmacy-qualified staff, including practitioners from community and hospital pharmacy
+- Be taught by pharmacy-qualified staff, including academics and practitioners from community and hospital pharmacy

 - Have access to a wide range of learning opportunities guided by leading experts in a wide range of specialities